[Briefing #39] Internet governance in October 2017

 Then we summarise them for you.

-The Internet governance in October 2016 briefing takes place on Tuesday, 25th October, at 11:00 UTC (13:00 CEST).
-Register to join us online, or in Geneva, or scroll down to join any of the hubs.
+The Internet governance in October 2017 briefing takes place on Tuesday, 31st October, at 12:00 UTC (13:00 CET).
+Join us online, or in Geneva; fill in the registration form to reserve your place.

 The monthly Internet governance briefings are organised by the Geneva Internet Platform (GIP), a Swiss initiative run by DiploFoundation.
 Learn more about our monthly briefings and local hubs.
 To keep up-to-date with GIP events, subscribe to our mailing list.